henryblu/ML-Powered-WiFi-Tracker/README.md

 Note that printing the full CSI over serial can reduce the effective sampling rate if the serial link becomes saturated.

+## CSI output fields

+Each logged line begins with metadata followed by the CSI payload.
+The header printed by `_print_csi_csv_header()` lists the fields in order.
+A `seq_ctrl` column has been added just before the CSI data to store the IEEE 802.11 sequence control value from the received frame.

 ## ESP32-CSI-Tool components

 This project reuses helper components from the [ESP32-CSI-Tool](https://github.com/StevenMHernandez/ESP32-CSI-Tool) repository.
 The required header files are included in the `_components` directory.
 If you need to update or re-fetch these files, clone the CSI tool repository and copy its `_components` folder into the root of this project: